ExLeonem/tf-al/README.md

 $ pip install tf-al
 ```

 <sup>*To use a specific version of tensorflow or if you want gpu support you should manually install tensorflow.
-Else this package automatically will install the lastest marked version of tensorflow.</sup>
+Else this package automatically will install the lastest version of tensorflow described in the [dependencies](#Dependencies).</sup>

 # Getting started